ratchanonp/ratchanonp/README.md

 ### Hi there 👋

-👋 Hey, I'm Ratchanon Panmas, a sophomore computer science student at Chulalongkorn University.
-I'm currently a Google Developer Student Club Leader.
+👋 Hey, I'm Ratchanon Panmas, a senior computer science student at Chulalongkorn University.
+I'm formerly a Google Developer Student Club Leader.
 I'm learning Python and web-programming like NextJS and GraphQL.
 I have experience with the Olympics in informatics, and I enjoy competitive programming.

 ## About me
 - 👋  &nbsp;&nbsp;Ratchanon Panmas